 Kuttu Aloo Paratha- The last recipe of my series Of Vrat Ka Khana.
 A soft, very filling, wholesome paratha/ flatbread which makes for a complete meal.
-Everyone’s favourite aloo paratha made using healthy ingredients like kuttu/ buckwheat flour, potatoes and spices get a gluten-free makeover in this recipe.
+Everyone’s favorite aloo paratha made using healthy ingredients like kuttu/ buckwheat flour, potatoes and spices get a gluten-free makeover in this recipe.

 Kuttu flour is derived from buckwheat.
 Usually, black buckwheat flour is used to make these Kuttu Aloo Parathas.
 I used hulled buckwheat as that’s what I had at home.
 It has warming properties hence its consumption with yogurt balances out the warm potency of this food.
 In fact, in areas of severe cold, it is regularly consumed as it helps in keeping the body warm internally.

-Buckwheat flour spoils easily so should be bought in small quantities and refrigerated for longer shelf life.
+Buckwheat flour spoils easily so it should be bought in small quantities and refrigerated for longer shelf life.

 Kuttu Aloo Paratha is a staple food during fasts.
 It’s delicious and easy enough to be prepared on regular days as well.
 This dough is excellent for making pooris and rotis too.
 Kuttu Atta/Buckwheat flour is devoid of gluten so potatoes are used to bind it.
 Alternatively, Arbi / Taro Root or Sweet Potatoes may also be used.

 These parathas are quite straightforward to make.
 I kneaded in a couple of teaspoons of ghee to ensure the parathas stay soft.
 Plus the flavor it adds is always fabulous!
 Do make sure the dough isn’t too soft, otherwise, you won’t be able to roll it out.
 Its easiest, in my opinion, to roll the dough in between two sheets of parchment or butter paper.
 Do remember to sprinkle some flour on the paper though!